Published January 21, 2026 · Updated June 29, 2026

 Final Thoughts

-This sausage, spinach, and mushroom frittata proves that eating well doesn’t have to be complicated.
+This sausage, spinach, and mushroom frittata proves that eating well does not have to be complicated.
 Thirty minutes of work gives you four satisfying lunches that keep blood sugar stable, hunger at bay, and taste buds happy.
 Make it once, eat well all week.
-That’s the kind of meal prep that actually sticks.